pfertyk/blog/content/006-recovering-encrypted-folder.md

 Inserted auth tok with sig [d06fa6176f780bdb] into the user session keyring
 ```

-The important key signature here is `d06fa6176f780bdb`.
+The important key signature here is the second one (`d06fa6176f780bdb`).

 Next I could mount my home folder: